This post was most recently updated on July 27th, 2022.4 min read.

-This ages old trick deserves to be published – since it makes it easy to quickly show info from pretty much any another page on pretty much any classic SharePoint page (in a SharePoint-compatible pop-up).
+This ages-old trick deserves to be published – since it makes it easy to quickly show info from pretty much any other page on pretty much any Classic SharePoint page (in a SharePoint-compatible pop-up).
 So, here goes:

 Yes – SharePoint contains all the functionality out-of-the-box, and you almost don’t have to do anything yourself!
 Let’s see how this works.

 Okay – long story short.
 On all Classic SharePoint pages, you can call this function: SP.UI.ModalDialog.ShowPopupDialog().
 Like it says, it quite simply just opens a pop-up dialog, showing the page that it finds from the URL.

 What’s cool about this, is that you can show pretty much any page (that allows it) in this pop-up!
 For an example, see below.

 This works in SharePoint Online, SharePoint 2010, SharePoint 2013, SharePoint 2016, and even SharePoint 2019… As long as you’re using Classic SharePoint, you should be good!
 The best part is that it’s ridiculously easy.

 But let’s imagine a different use case – showing another SharePoint page in a pop-up.
 You can use the same function for that!

 This is very useful for showing other SharePoint pages in the context of whatever page the user is currently browsing.
 For example, this could look something like this:

 As you can probably imagine, showing just “any” page in SharePoint in a pop-up might also cause weird layout issues.
 This is especially true with out-of-the-box SharePoint sites, that is not responsive – they won’t always play nice in a pop-up!
 Luckily, the code for showing that pop-up appends the ?IsDlg=1 to the URL of the page, to hide the chrome of the page.
 That makes the page act a lot nicer.